Kyuu-Ji/htb-write-up/joker/write-up-joker.md

 get /etc/squid/squid.conf
 ```

-Now we downloaded the configuration files of Squid, we can analyze them.
+After downloading the configuration files of Squid, we can analyze them.
-By filtering all the lines that are commented out, we can read the configured settings:
+By filtering all the lines that are commented out, it is possible to read the configured settings:
 ```markdown
 cat squid.conf | grep -v ^\# | grep .
 ```

 This file tells us, that it uses the file _/etc/squid/passwords_ to authenticate which we can download, too.
-In this file we have a username and a password hash:
+In this file there is a username and a password hash:
 > kalamari:$apr1$zyzBxQYW$pL360IoLQ5Yum5SLTph.l0

 We use **Hashcat** to specify what type of hash by looking at the example which starts with _$apr1$_.
-This hash is **Apache MD5 APR** and now we can try to crack it:
+This hash is **Apache MD5 APR** and should be crackable:
 ```markdown
 hashcat -m 1600 squid.hash /usr/share/wordlists/rockyou.txt
 ```